 Texas is one of several states advancing policies to end occupational segregation based on race and sex, one of those measures being the Paycheck Fairness Act.
 Pushing Congress to pass these measures, however, may be another battle in itself.

 Experts find the pay gap is not only a contributing factor to why so many women drop out of America’s labor force, but also effectively wages war on child care.
 Women historically shoulder child care nationwide, with only 29% of men agreeing that they should stay at home more.

 The gender pay gap in Texas, much like America, must factor not only the pay of women and men working full-time, but take into account why women aren’t working, how their lack of employment affects their opportunities down the road, and how child care and other necessary expenses should factor into the pay disparity issue.

 Women who have been unfairly paid in Austin and surrounding cities are encouraged to stand up for themselves and their fellow women.
 From holding their respective employers accountable by retaining an equal pay lawyer, a strong message can be conveyed to male-led corporations that it’s time to take the pay gap issue seriously.

 If you suspect that you are being paid differently for the same work based on your gender, race, religious affiliation, or other personal characteristics, you can take action to remedy the problem.
 An equal pay lawyer from The Melton Law Firm can help you file a lawsuit against your employer to recover both lost wages from the past and ensure your future pay is fair.
 Our founder John Melton is board certified in both civil trial law and labor and employment law, meaning he is an expert and specialist in this field.
 We have been helping employees fight for their rights in Austin since 2008, and we have successfully gone up against massive and powerful employers including Dell, Apple, and the City of Austin.
-To learn more about how our equal pay team can help you seek justice and compensation, contact us today at (512) 330-0017.
+To learn more about how our equal pay attorneys can help you seek justice and compensation, contact us today at (512) 330-0017.